vojiranto/concurrent-models/README.md

 ```

-# SM
+# State machine

-Module Control.StateMachine is framework to build asynchronous FSM.
+Module Control.StateMachine is a framework to build asynchronous FSMs.
 What is supported?

 Let's demonstrate with examples.